Frequently Asked Questions

 It is important to remember that Vanderbilt practices a need-blind admissions process and is committed to meeting 100% of every family’s demonstrated need through gift aid and a reasonable expectation of student work.
 Our Net Price Calculator can be used as a tool to estimate the amount of need-based financial aid your family may receive, but we will not know what exactly your package will entail until you officially apply by submitting the FAFSA and the CSS Profile.

 I didn‘t get any aid when I applied to college, so you won‘t either!
 Just because your neighbor lives in a house that looks similar to yours, or your parents work at similar jobs, doesn‘t mean that you have similar financial need.
-Many different things go into a need-based aid package, and a lot depends on the cost of attendance at the school you‘re going.
-If your friend didn‘t get need-based aid, maybe they attend a school with a lower cost of attendance than Vanderbilt.
+Many different criteria are assessed when considering your eligibility for financial aid at Vanderbilt.

 The Federal Work-Study Program (FWSP) provides part-time employment opportunities for students with financial need.
 FWSP awards are distributed as bi-weekly or monthly paychecks according to the hours worked and hourly wage.
 Undergraduate students may work up to 20 hours per week.
 A job fair is held every fall for students who have FWSP as part of their financial aid package to help them find a job on campus.

-Vanderbilt will meet 100% of demonstrated financial need with a combination of grants, scholarships and an earnings from work expectation.
+Vanderbilt will meet 100% of demonstrated financial need without loans, through a combination of grants, scholarships and an earnings from work expectation.
 Under certain conditions and based upon individual family circumstances or desires, loans from federal and/or other sources may ultimately be made available to students upon their request to replace any earnings expectation in their award or to replace some portion of their family‘s expected contribution.

 It is important to start early and do your research through books, online, and at financial aid workshops offered at your high school or local community.
 When applying for aid, read the directions, pay attention to deadlines, and make sure you submit all appropriate documents.